 Let’s preface the answer to this question by saying that we always hesitate to use the word crowded when talking about Hawaii.
 The reason being is that even when we’ve visited Hawaii during busy holidays like Easter and New Year’s Eve, we’ve never felt like Hawaii was crowded.

-That being said, from our analysis of Hawaii visitor data provided by the Hawaii Tourism Authority, July is in the top three months with the most visitor arrivals.
+That being said, from our analysis of Hawaii visitor data provided by the Hawaii Tourism Authority, July attracts the most visitors to Hawaii.

 Is July an expensive time to go to Hawaii?

-Per our Hawaii hotel rate analysis, July rates tend to be average to above average, with the week of July 4th being the most expensive time of the month to visit.
+Per our Hawaii hotel rate analysis, July rates tend to be above average, with the week of July 4th being the most expensive time of the month to visit.

-Airfare-wise, from our observations, July tends to be one of the more expensive times of the year to travel to Hawaii.
+Airfare-wise, from our observations, July tends to be one of the more expensive times of the year to travel to Hawaii, but not as pricey as the Christmas and New Year holidays.

 Are there any special festivals or reasons to visit Hawaii in July?